Matthias Fanimo: Slaven Belupo

 In June 2022, Fanimo joined Croatian Football League club Slaven Belupo on a free transfer.
 He made nine league appearances for the team in the first part of the 2022–23 season, before leaving the club in December 2022 following the termination of his contract by mutual consent.

 Koper

 On 14 December 2022, Fanimo returned to Slovenia and signed a contract with Slovenian top division side Koper until June 2024.

+Ebbsfleet United

+On 29 June 2023, Fanimo returned to England to join newly-promoted National League side Ebbsfleet United.
+He was released by the club at the end of the 2023–24 season.

+Folkestone Invicta

+On 24 September 2024, Fanimo signed for Isthmian League Premier Division side Folkestone Invicta and made his debut the same night in the Kent Senior Cup.
+He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Cheshunt

+In August 2025, Fanimo joined fellow Isthmian League side Cheshunt.

 International career

 Fanimo has played for England at under-16, under-17, and the under-18 level.
 He made his debut for the under-16 side on 28 November 2008 against Scotland U16 in the 2008 Victory Shield which England won 2–0 and in doing so, winning the shield.
 Fanimo was then given the captain's armband for the 2009 Victory Shield by Kenny Swain and he then scored his first goal at U16 level against Northern Ireland on 5 November 2009 in the 82nd minute as England went on to win 2–0.

 Fanimo then made his debut at under-17 level on 3 August 2010 against Finland, and his under-18 debut in November 2011 against Slovakia.